 FILM WORK

-From 2005-2010 Janisse made a series of unofficial music documentaries, referred to by video artist Hope Peterson as “bibliodocs,” as they featured exclusively pre-existing footage with contextual intertitles or voiceover narration.
-These included Bubblegum Music is the Naked Truth!
-(2005) based on the book by Kim Cooper and David Smay, My Autumn’s Done Come: The Lee Hazlewood Story (2006, narrated by Boyd Rice – for which Lee Hazlewood personally threatened Janisse with a lawsuit), Teen Routines: The Self-Made Magic of R. Stevie Moore (2010) and more.
+Janisse’s filmmaking practice grew organically out of her work in film programming and distribution.
+From 2005-2010 she made a series of unofficial music documentaries for programming at her weekly “Music Monday” slot at the original Alamo Drafthouse Cinema and later programs in Winnipeg and Montreal.
+These were referred to by video artist Hope Peterson as “bibliodocs,” as they featured exclusively pre-existing footage with contextual intertitles or voiceover narration.
+Such “bibliodocs” included Bubblegum Music is the Naked Truth!
+(2005) based on the book by Kim Cooper and David Smay, My Autumn’s Done Come: The Lee Hazlewood Story (2006, for which Lee Hazlewood personally threatened Janisse with a lawsuit), Teen Routines: The Self-Made Magic of R. Stevie Moore (2010) and more.

 In 2020/2021 Janisse embarked on three collaborations as a writer with photographer Nick Knight, creating the fashion films S.W.A.L.K. and S.W.A.L.K.
 II for designer John Galliano and Maison Margiela for their 2020 Artisinal and Ready-to-Wear collections, and A Folk Horror Tale for the 2021 Artisinal.